 More study is needed, but with all the benefits of exercise, it certainly can't hurt.

 If you have been injured in an Atlanta car wreck, request a free copy of our guide, 10 Mistakes That Can Ruin Your Georgia Wreck Case.
-If you would like to discuss your accident with an Atlanta auto accident attorney, contact the Law Offices of Shane Smith at 770-HURT-999.
+If you would like to discuss your accident with an Atlanta auto accident attorney, contact Shane Smith Law at 770-HURT-999.